Portola, California: Geography

-According to the United States Census Bureau, the city has a total area of 5.4 sqmi, all of it land.
+According to the United States Census Bureau, the city has a total area of 5.4 sqmi, all land.

 Portola lies on the Middle Fork of the Feather River in the Sierra Nevada mountain range.
 The headwaters of the Middle Fork of the Feather River originate just east of Portola in Sierra Valley, near Beckwourth.

 Lake Davis is located approximately 6 mi north of Portola, and is a popular fishing and camping location.
 About 15 mi to the west and southwest of Portola, Plumas-Eureka State Park and Lakes Basin Recreation Area feature granite peaks, glacial lakes, streams, and temperate coniferous forests, which make them popular destinations for outdoor enthusiasts.

+Climate

 Being on the eastern slopes of the Sierra Nevada, Portola has a continental Mediterranean climate (Köppen: Dsb) with dry summers characterized by extreme diurnal temperature swings, and cold (though not severe) and snowy winters.
-Frosts occur on 218 mornings per year.
+Frosts occur on 200 mornings per year, although all but eleven afternoons top freezing.
 Extreme cold is rare and temperatures below 0 F are observed on only 2.6 mornings per winter in an average year.
 During the summer, daytime temperatures of 100 F are reached on average only once every two years.